 by: Mike Wagenheim ~ JNS

-Source: (This article was originally published by the Jewish News Syndicate on May 18, 2022.
-Time-related language has been modified to reflect our publication today.
+Source: (Excerpt from an article originally published by the Jewish News Syndicate on January 25, 2023.
+Time-related language has been modified to reflect our republication today.
 See original article at this link.)

 Website Site Design by J-Town Internet Services Ltd. - Based in Jerusalem and Serving the World.